Nannette Stafford: Education

 During this period of time, women were not welcome in the medical field in almost any capacity.
 Before the Civil War, the only women who assisted with health care were older and untrained, often handpicked by the physician.
-However, due to the increasing need of nurses during the war, the amount of women working increased dramatically.
+However, due to the increasing need of nurses during the war, the number of women working increased dramatically.
 This sudden change led to male physicians being extremely abrasive to women in medicine, making education and training for them extremely difficult.

 Howard University was one of the first Universities to accept Black and African American students into their medical program.
 They also had a gender-blind policy, allowing men and women to be educated in the same classrooms and female professors to teach.
-Stafford attended Howard from 1876 to 1878, and graduated early in 2 years instead of the typical 3 years of training that is required.
+Stafford attended Howard from 1876 to 1878, and graduated early in two years instead of the typical three years of training that is required.
 This is because Stafford was able to transfer credits she had earned while attending classes at the Institute for Colored Youth in Philadelphia.
-In 1878 she became one of the first Black women to earn the equivalent of a doctorate in Medicine from Howard University.
+In 1878 she became one of the first Black women to earn the equivalent of a doctorate in medicine from Howard University.

 Immediately after graduation Stafford went on to live and practice medicine in Osnabrück, Germany.
 This was short lived however, as she soon left Germany and moved to Switzerland.
 In 1879, she enrolled in University of Zurich for further education until May 5, 1883.
 There was a large influx of North American medical students to universities in German-speaking countries throughout the last 3 decades of the 1800s.
 Education and training received by students during this period was not restrained by gender as it was in the US, and there were a higher quality of medical facilities.
 From late 1884 until 1887 Stafford studied at the medical department, later becoming an assistant to multiple members of faculty.
 Despite her studies and progress, she was still listed in University records as a student rather than a research assistant.

 While working at the university, she assisted in research concerning typhoid fever, eventually falling ill to the disease herself in 1887.
 As a result, Stafford would be paralyzed for many years afterwards.